beejjorgensen/bgnet/src/bgnet.md

 diagram.

-Note that the client-server pair can speak `SOCK_STREAM`, `SOCK_DGRAM`, or anything else (as long as they're speaking the same thing.)
+Note that the client-server pair can speak `SOCK_STREAM`, `SOCK_DGRAM`, or anything else (as long as they're speaking the same thing).
 Some good examples of client-server pairs are `telnet`/`telnetd`, `ftp`/`ftpd`, or `Firefox`/`Apache`.
 Every time you use `ftp`, there's a remote program, `ftpd`, that serves you.